verilator/verilator/docs/guide/languages.rst

   All specify blocks and timing checks are ignored.

 uwire
-  Verilator does not perform warning checking on uwires, it treats the uwire keyword as if it were the normal wire keyword.
+  Verilator does not perform warning checking on uwires; it treats the uwire keyword as if it were the normal wire keyword.

 $bits, $countbits, $countones, $finish, $isunknown, $onehot, $onehot0, $signed, $stime, $stop, $time, $unsigned, Generally supported.

 $dump/$dumpports and related
-  $dumpfile or $dumpports will create a VCD or FST file (which is based on the :vlopt:`--trace` option given when the model was Verilated).
+  $dumpfile or $dumpports will create a VCD or FST file (based on the :vlopt:`--trace` option given when the model was Verilated).
 This will take effect starting at the next eval() call.
-If you have multiple Verilated designs under the same C model, then this will dump signals only from the design containing the $dumpvars.
+If you have multiple Verilated designs under the same C model, this will dump signals only from the design containing the $dumpvars.

   $dumpvars and $dumpports module identifier is ignored; the traced instances will always start at the top of the design.
-The levels argument is also ignored, use tracing_on/tracing_off pragmas instead.
+The levels argument is also ignored; use tracing_on/tracing_off pragmas instead.

   $dumpportson/$dumpportsoff/$dumpportsall/$dumpportslimit filename
-  argument is ignored, only a single trace file may be active at once.
+  argument is ignored; only a single trace file may be active at once.

   $dumpall/$dumpportsall, $dumpon/$dumpportson, $dumpoff/$dumpportsoff, and
   $dumplimit/$dumpportlimit are currently ignored.